4lch4/4lch4.com/notes/_index.md

 # Notes

-This directory contains various notes regarding the development of this site (4lch4.com).
+This directory is where I'll story any and all notes related to the development of my homepage, `4lch4.com`/`4lch4.io`.